laditrinath321/Prometheus-Grafana-setup/README.md

-Here's your **final complete guide** with the **Kubernetes Deployment** and **Service YAML** included for your Facebook app deployed on the EKS cluster:
+Thanks!
+Based on your update, I’ve incorporated the **EC2 setup as the first step** and added your **Kubernetes Deployment and Service YAML** to the final guide.
+Here’s the **complete and final version** of your documentation:

 ---

 # 🚀 Prometheus & Grafana Monitoring on EKS using Helm

-> 🔧 End-to-end observability made simple — from setup to visual dashboards in your Kubernetes cluster!
+> 🔧 End-to-end observability made simple — from EC2 setup to visual dashboards in your Kubernetes cluster!

 ![grafana-dashboard](https://raw.githubusercontent.com/grafana/grafana/main/public/img/grafana_icon.svg)